Oracle NetSuite Pricing

 How much does NetSuite cost?

-At a high level, the cost of NetSuite is determined by the price of the software along with implementation costs.
+At a high level, NetSuite ERP pricing is determined by the price of the software along with implementation costs.

 Software costs are based on: